 Common Car Accident Injuries:

-Some car accidents cause fires or explosions that result in painful and dangerous burns.
+- Burn injuries: Some car accidents cause fires or explosions that result in painful and dangerous burns.

 In addition to protecting your physical recovery by complying with your doctor’s treatment plan, it's important to protect your legal recovery.
 Certain things need to be done, including:

-Gathering evidence from your car accident.
+Gather evidence from your car accident.

-Pictures, witness statements, medical records, and other evidence will be important to your claim and potential compensation.
+- Pictures, witness statements, medical records, and other evidence will be important to your claim and potential compensation.

-Identifying all applicable insurance policies.
+Identify all applicable insurance policies.

-Adjusters have a job to do: minimize your settlement so the insurance company can maximize its profits.
+- Adjusters have a job to do: minimize your settlement so the insurance company can maximize its profits.
 Despite how nice an adjuster may seem, remember that anything you say to him or her may be used against you.

-Filing your car accident case before the statute of limitations expires.
+File your car accident case before the statute of limitations expires.